Fire Department

 RNO has a specially trained and equipped fire department funded by aviation fees that exists to ensure the safety of the traveling public.
 Federal funding and aviation fees for aircraft rescue and firefighting requires that the first priority of fire personnel and equipment at RNO is to respond to an aircraft incident on the airport.

 Airport fire fighters ensure the safety of passengers that arrive and depart on 120 commercial jets each day.
 They respond to emergencies that occur on airport property including basic life support, car accidents, pedestrian falls, and other situations that demand immediate medical attention.
-The RNO Fire Department is equipped to handle any emergency quickly and professionally.
+Airport fire fighters are equipped to handle any emergency quickly and professionally.

 Aircraft Rescue Fire Fighting